Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AOkay.

-Speaker AIt's like memorabilia for you.
+Speaker ALike, memorabilia for you.

-Speaker AAnd so I learned about those at the age of seven.
+Speaker AAnd there was a section in there which was shanties, and so I learned about those at the age of seven.

 Speaker AThen I sort of dropped off when I got to my teens.